goodness-gureje/building-collapse-prediction-application/README.md

 ## Citation
 If you use or refer to this work, please cite:
-> *Gureje G.E..
-"Design and Implementation of a Building Collapse Prediction Mobile Application: A Case Study of Lagos State."
+> *Gureje G.E., "Design and Implementation of a Building Collapse Prediction Mobile Application: A Case Study of Lagos State."
 University of Lagos, 2021.*